mojodojodev/mojodojo.dev/guides/modules/Pointer/DTypePointer.md

 ```

     p1 is not null
-    p1 is at a lower address than p2: True
+    p1 is at a lower address than p2: False
     p1 and p2 are equal: False
     p1 and p2 are not equal: True